Recreating this Classic FASTER at Home!

 The more popular, Mole Poblano Sauce, is dark brown-red in color and has deep, earthy tones, spicy peppers, and cacao flavors.
 This complex flavor profile is made possible by the combination of numerous dried peppers, nuts, seeds, fruit, and rich spices such as cumin and cinnamon.

 • Onion.
-A sweet or white onion is recommended.
-Do not use yellow as these have a very strong flavor.
+A sweet or white onion is recommended for their naturally sweet flavor.
+Do not use yellow or red as these have a very strong and pungent flavor.

 • Chili Powder.
 Instead of using multiple dried peppers, a good bit of chili powder will be used.
 If you have the option, try to mix up the types of chili powders for a more complex flavor.
 Some grocery stores will have guajillo chili powder, ancho chili powder, and even pasilla chili powder.

 • Cocoa Powder.
-A regular cocoa powder was used but cacao powder may also be substituted.
-Do not use a dark cocoa powder.
-It will result in a very different flavor.
+Regular cocoa powder was used but cacao powder may also be substituted.
+Avoid dark cocoa powder as it will be too strong.

 • Chipotle Peppers.
 A shortcut we’re taking is to use chipotle peppers in adobo sauce.
 These have an incredible smoky flavor that is very unique to this sauce.
 If you don’t like your mole sauce too spicy, only use 1 pepper.
 If you prefer a very spicy mole sauce, use 2-3 peppers.

 • Nut Butter.
-Either almond butter or peanut butter can be used.
-Look for one that has no sugar added.
-If you’re allergic to nuts, you can also try a sunflower butter or even tahini paste.
+An unsweetened almond butter or peanut butter can be used.
+If you’re allergic to nuts, try a sunflower butter or even tahini paste.

 • Raisins.
 A little bit of fruit gives the sauce a subtle sweetness.
 Purple or golden raisins may both be used.

 • Ground spices.
-A combination of cumin, cinnamon, coriander, and cloves combine to give the sauce an incredible earthy tone.
-Be careful when adding in the cloves because a little bit really does go a long way!
-If you have someone that doesn’t care for cloves, try substituting it with nutmeg instead.
+I’ve found the combo of the more common Mexican spices (cumin, cinnamon, coriander, and cloves) give the sauce an incredible earthy tone.
+If you have someone that doesn’t care for cloves, try subbing with nutmeg.

 • Starch.
 Cornstarch helps to thicken up the sauce.
 You can also use arrowroot starch or tapioca starch instead.